4lejandrito/creepyface/README.md

     <script type="text/javascript" src="creepyface.umd.js"></script>
     ```

-    Creepyface will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are using.
+    Creepyface will automatically detect your image (thanks to the `data-creepy` attribute) and make it look at the mouse or fingers depending on which device you are using.

     You can add as many Creepyfaces as you want as long as they all have the `data-creepy` attribute.